This page contains the complete documentation for pbqff as a single HTML

 This is possibly the worst-named pbqff option because it has nothing to do with the kind of dummy atoms typically included in a Z-matrix, for example, which do not require any special treatment in the pbqff input file (they should be erased by the chemistry program before pbqff sees the Cartesian geometry).
 Instead this is used to specify a number of atoms that should not be displaced in the course of the QFF.
 This is a somewhat experimental option that I have currently only used in Molpro to compute QFFs for small molecules in the presence of a non-bonded atom.
 This takes advantage of Molpro's Z-matrix input, which allows including some Cartesian coordinates too.
 These Cartesian coordinates are frozen in geometry optimizations, allowing for the type of calculation described here.
 I consider it unlikely that this option will be useful or even usable in other packages, but it exists if you need it.

-option allows you to resume a
+Finally, the norm_resume_hff option allows you to resume a

 (presumably failed) normal coordinate QFF from the initial HFF stage.
 This